Legalities in Spain

 NIE in Barcelona – How to apply

-There are two types of NIE.
-The basic NIE is for non residents.
-The second type of NIE is for residents.
-This used to be referred to as the Tarjeta de Residencia.
-Anyone living in Spain for more than three months should apply for this resident’s NIE.
+There are two types of NIE – non-resident and resident.
+Anyone living in Spain for more than three months should apply for the resident NIE.

 Staying in Barcelona for 3 months or less

 As a non-resident in Spain and staying here for less than three months, this is the type of NIE to apply for.
 It’s easier to obtain than the resident’s NIE.
 It can be upgraded at any stage if you become resident, and the number itself does not change.
-Previously this version used to expire after three months, but now it has no expiry date.
+On the application form you must state your economic, professional or social reason for applying.

 You don’t need to apply in person for this NIE.
 You can give authority to another person (usually an immigration lawyer or gestor) to act on your behalf.
 The NIE when issued is an A4 piece of paper.